BuvinJT/distbuilder/docs/LowLevel.md

 ### qtIfwDynamicValue

+    qtIfwDynamicValue( name )

-Use this produce the resolution of dynamic substitution variables utilized by QtIFW scripts (directly or indirectly) on a target machine.
+Use this function produce the resolution of dynamic substitution variables at runtime, which are utilized by QtIFW scripts (directly or indirectly) on a target machine.

-These are often paths to files or directories on the target, or embedded resources in the installer, but may in fact be used for strings containing any content, which the installer knows how to resolve.
+These values are often paths to files or directories on the target, or embedded resources in the installer, but may in fact be used for strings containing *any* content, which the installer knows how to resolve.

+### qtIfwTempDataFilePath

+	qtIfwTempDataFilePath( rootFileName )

+Use this function produce the resolution of dynamic temp paths
+at runtime, which are utilized by QtIFW scripts (directly or indirectly) on a target machine.

 ### isParentDir

     isParentDir( parent, child, basePath=None ):